 Is Root Right for You?

 Is Root the best car insurance for you?
 The answer lies in how much you drive and your driving record.
 If you’re the type of vehicle owner who only drives to school or work, you’ll likely be able to get a discount with Root’s user-based insurance model.
 However, your job or lifestyle may require you to drive late at night or very long distances.
 If you’re a frequent driver or you work odd hours, Root may return a higher premium even if you’re a safe driver.
-Finally, you may not qualify for a policy at all if you have marks or infractions on your driving record.
+Finally, you may not qualify for an auto insurance policy at all if you have marks or infractions on your driving record.

 Frequently Asked Questions

-Q: Will Root sell my personal data to other companies?
+Will Root sell my personal data to other companies?

-Q: Does Root has a referral program?
+Does Root have a referral program?

 It does!
 When you refer a friend and they take the test drive and get a quote, you both earn cash.